alexliesenfeld/alexliesenfeld.github.io/content/posts/ckad-excercises-1/index.md

 #### Exercise 13

 Create a pod with image `busybox` that only prints 'Hi!' and then stops.
-Check the logs for the output.
+Open the pod logs and check if there is any output.

 {{< detail-tag "Show Solution" >}}
 ```bash